cloudfoundry/bosh-softlayer-cpi-release/README.md

 Based on [cppforlife](https://github.com/cppforlife)'s [BOSH Warden CPI](https://github.com/cppforlife/bosh-warden-cpi)'s example external Go-language CPI.

-*NOTE*: This is work in progress.
+**NOTE**: This is _work in progress_.
 No guarantees are implied that this will be usable nor finish.
 Consider this code as prototype code.